voffee/voffee/README.md

 I'm **Val**, a freelance front-end web dev.

-Right now I'm working on hitting the 250 hours I still need to reach my study goals to become a freelancer.
+Right now I'm working on hitting the 250 hours I still need to learn advanced JS, the React framework and Decap CMS.

 Please click on the projects on my profile to see some of the things I've made so far.

-Within the next **few months out to December 2025**, I aim to have familiarized myself with Wordpress and built out my project portfolio with vanilla JS.
+Within the next **few months out to December 2025**, I aim to have built out my project portfolio and become market ready.

 Please reach out to me on this profile via DM or e-mailing me at _vala@fastmail.com_